bitwarden/help/_articles/login-with-sso/configure-sso-oidc.md

 ### Configuration Reference Materials

 The following sections will define fields configured in the [Bitwarden Business Portal]({{site.baseurl}}/article/about-business-portal), agnostic of which IdP you're integrating with.
+Fields that must be configured will be marked (**Required**).

 {% callout success %}
 **Unless you're comfortable with OpenID Connect**, we recommend using one of the [above Implementation Guides](#step-3-configuration) instead of the following generic material.